HarkHorning/go_templ/README.md

 # go & templ

-Experimenting with go and templ.
+Experimenting with Go and Templ & HTMX.

 ### Tasks: